vanilla-reply/ReplyWebAuthn/README.md

 * [x] Passwordless login for customers in Storefront
 * [x] Key administration for customers in Storefront
 * [ ] Passwordless login for admin users
+* [ ] Support different configurations for each sales channel

 ### FAQ